The complete range of coaxial connectors from SSB

 4.3/10 DIN connector

-The 4.3/10 DIN connector (core thickness 4.3mm external contact 10mm) is the little brother of the 7/16DIN connector and this 4.3/10DIN we mainly see in the professional market.
-These robust connectors are for example on the antennas that we see in the masts of the operators.
-Due to the internal O-ring these connectors are resistant to weather influences, this in combination with their robustness we often see them in military applications.
+The 4.3/10 DIN connector (core thickness 4.3mm, external contact 10mm) is the smaller version of the 7/16 DIN connector, and this 4.3/10 DIN is primarily found in the professional market.
+These robust connectors are found, for example, on antennas found in operator masts.
+Thanks to their internal O-ring seal, these connectors are weather-resistant, and combined with their robustness, they are often used in military applications.

 QMA

-QMA stands for "Quick Minuature version A" connector, which has been on the market since around 2003 to supplement the very widely used SMA connectors.
-The QMA is easy and quick to connect and disconnect without tools and is suitable for up to 18GHz.
-The advantage is that after mounting the connector can be rotated 360 degrees for easy installation.
-We often encounter the QMA on antennas of GSM masts because they are small in size, many can be placed on a small surface, which is a must with the current antennas, QMA and SMA connectors do NOT fit each other!
+QMA stands for "Quick Minuature version A" connector, which came on the market around 2003 to complement the widely used SMA connectors.
+The QMA is quick and easy to connect and disconnect without tools and is suitable for frequencies up to 18 GHz.
+An advantage is that the connector can be rotated 360 degrees after mounting for easy installation.
+We often find the QMA on antennas of cell towers because of their small size, allowing for a large number of them to be placed in a small space, which is essential with today's antennas.
+QMA and SMA connectors are NOT compatible!

 Fakra connector